-I specialise in tutoring home educated students, who currently constitute around 50% of all my students.
+I specialise in tutoring home educated students, who currently constitute around 40% of all my students.
 For home educated students looking to apply to university I am able to be an Academic Referee and supply a reference to UCAS at no extra cost, provided that you are having weekly lessons with me.
-Remember that you will also need to find a school or college that will allow private candidates to sit exams.
-The exam centre will charge a fee per paper and generally require you to register for the exams several months in advance.

 When do you tutor?